Metaboverse/Metaboverse/README.md

 - If you have questions, requests, or bugs to report, please use the [Metaboverse issues forum](https://github.com/Metaboverse/Metaboverse/issues). - Please clearly describe the problem, what you have tried, as well as screenshots of any error information.
 - Generally, for any errors occurring during network building, a file named `metaboverse_session.log` will be output to your specified Output folder.
 If you receive this file, please upload it to your GitHub Issue.
 This will output a lot of information, but you can try self-diagnosing by seeing if there is anything in the last ~10-15 lines of this file that might hint at the issue.
 Otherwise, we are happy to help diagnose the problem!
 - It is also often helpful for us to click on the `View` menu tab, click `Toggle Developer Tools`, click the `Console` tab of the window that opens, and take a screenshot of the output in this panel.

+## Devs
+To compile and distribute a new version of Metaboverse, use the script at `resources/build-main.sh`.

 ## Feedback
 - Have any feedback?
 Let us know [here](https://github.com/Metaboverse/Metaboverse/issues).